mpc-qt/mpc-qt/README.md

 * batch play from playlists
 * launch files from from the command line
 * stream video from streaming sites
+* taking screenshots with a customizable filename template

 **Note:**  This is alpha software and some of the functionality isn't written yet.
 For the most part, unwritten portions relate to setting options,